hotavio10/hotavio10/README.md

-### Hi there 👋
+### Hello 👋

-- 🔭 I’m currently working on Instituto Mix
+- 🔭 I am currently working at Autotec commercial automation as a systems analyst

-- 🌱 I’m currently learning HTML, CSS, JavaScript, Git, NodeJs, SQL, Node+EJS
+- 🌱 I am currently learning React framework and React native

-- 🤔 I'm looking for improvement in JavaScript, NodeJs, SQL, APIs and React.
+- 🤔 I'm always looking for improvements in JavaScript, NodeJs and SQL

-- 💬 Ask me about Front-end (HTML, CSS, JavaScript and Node)
+- 💬 Ask me about Frontend (HTML, CSS, JavaScript and Node)

-- 📫 How to reach me: hotavio10@gmail.com
+- 📫 How to contact me: hotavio10@gmail.com